harshilkandoi/report-submission-template/PROJECT2-GRAMINDIA/GRAMINDIA (Week 2).md

 ####  Property owners

 People migrating to Cities or those who receive ancestral property and wish to stay in Cities rent their farming land for farming in exchange for a share of total yield/profit or for a fixed price for the duration for which the land will be rented.
-They may also Rent their houses/part of houses
+They may also Rent their houses/part of houses.